AgNamare/AgNamare/README.md

-# Hi there 👋, I'm AgNamare!
+# Hi there 👋, I'm Augustine Namare

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to build, learn, and collaborate on awesome projects.
 Here's a bit about me and my work: